ionothanus/actual-splitter-py/README.md

 | Transportation | Transportation, Bicycle, Bus/Train, Car, Gas/Fuel, Hotel, Parking, Plane, Taxi |
 | Utilities | Utilities, Cleaning, Electricity, Heat/Gas, Trash, TV/Phone/Internet, Water |

-The mapping is bidirectional - when you tag an Actual transaction categorized as "Food" with `#shared`, the expense created in Spliit will be categorized as "Groceries".
+The mapping is bidirectional - when you tag an Actual transaction categorized as "Food" with `#shared` or your defined tag, the expense created in Spliit will be categorized as "Groceries".

 **Note on Actual → Spliit mapping:** If multiple Spliit categories map to the same Actual category, the first occurrence in the JSON file is used.
 For example, if your mapping contains both `"Groceries": "Food"` and `"Dining Out": "Food"`, an Actual transaction categorized as "Food" will be mapped to Spliit's "Groceries" category (whichever appears first in the file).